Alexandregirbal/FIFO-Queue/README.md

 - Have port **3000** available
 - Have port **5000** available

+## Parameters

+Go to the **backend** folder and edit the **[constants.ts](./backend/src/constants.ts)** file to change the parameters.
+It is now setup to have a cooldown of 24 hours, and a execution interval of 2 minutes.
+The actions and max credits are also editable, as well as the max and min credit percentages.

 ## Start

 To start the project run the following command (it will install all the dependencies and start the backend & frontend servers):